-Saying that he may well have to rewrite his entire collection before next month, Arsene Wenger today admitted that even he doesn’t believe the list of excuses he’s laid out for the season ahead.
+Saying that he may well have to rewrite his entire collection before too long, Arsene Wenger today admitted that even he doesn’t believe the list of excuses he’s laid out for the season ahead.

 Speaking from his office at Arsenal’s Emirates Stadium, the French manager revealed that while he had made solid progress in the early summer months, recent events had made his excuses almost universally unusable.

 “I had it all laid out, of course.
 I was going to say that there was no cheap, young strikers out there.
-Then Spurs fucked me a little bit with Janssen.
-Then I decided to use my alternative that there were no high scoring forwards, but Juventus bought Higuain,” said the Frenchman, adding that Manchester United’s signing of Zlatan Ibrahimovic had made his complaint about no experience in the market utterly redundant.
+That however had to be abandoned after our signings,” said the Frenchman, adding that Manchester United’s decision to bring back Zlatan Ibrahimovic had made his complaint about no experience in the market utterly redundant.

 “I’m left with blaming the Brexit or our lack of finances and frankly, that sounds ridiculous.”